toolforge/toolforge-logos/README.md

 Proposed logo designs for Wikimedia's Toolforge platform as a service product.

-Hexagon versions intended to be compatible with the [Hexagon sticker standard].
+Hexagon versions are intended to be compatible with the [Hexagon sticker standard].
 These would not be used on-wiki, but would be printed as stickers because all the cool projects are using hex stickers for better tiling.